bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 .. image:: ../_static/img/create-s3-bucket

-2 Model Training -- Movie review sentiment with BERT and TensorFlow2
+2 Model Training -- Movie review sentiment with BERT and TensorFlow 2
 ---------------------------------------------------------------------

 The second step of this tutorial is model training.
 We will be using the IMDB movie review dataset to create a sentiment analysis model which contains 25K positive and negative movie reviews each.